Dimitrovska/bank-account-management-system/README.md

 - **Account Creation**: Easily create new bank accounts with customizable initial balances.
 - **Deposit and Withdrawal**: Perform transactions seamlessly by depositing funds into or withdrawing funds from an account.
 - **Interest Calculation**: Automated interest calculation to help users track their earnings over time.
-- **Account Information**: Retrieve essential information about an account, including balance and transaction history.

 ## Future Enhancements